-- 1. Students will analyse at least one dimension of their experience in an Irish workplace-historical, racial, socio-economic, political, gender, linguistic, religious, or cultural.
-They will interrogate how these dimensions inform and impact their worldviews and beliefs as well as those of other individuals and societies. - 2.
-Students will respectfully participate in different employment communities, such as workforces, professional associations, and attendant political, social, and cultural structures.
-In addition, they will participate in campus, citywide, national, and international groups and reflect on the issues relevant to these communities.
+- 1. Students will analyse at least one of the dimensions of their experience in an Irish workplace historical, racial, socio-economic, political, gender, linguistic, religious or cultural.
+They will interrogate how these inform and impact on their own worldviews and beliefs as well as those of other individuals and societies. - 2.
+Students will participate respectfully in different employment communities such as workforce, professional associations and attendant political, social and cultural structures.
+In addition, they will participate in campus, citywide, national and international groups and reflect on the issues relevant to these communities.